-South Africa is facing a public health crisis as obesity rates rise even as hunger and malnutrition persist.
-INMED South Africa’s Health in Action programme is tackling this complex problem via a school-based programme that teaches children about the importance of nutrition, physical activity and healthy lifestyles through engaging hands-on, skills-based activities.
+South Africa is facing a public health crisis as obesity rates rise even as hunger and malnutrition persist Our Health in Action programme is tackling this complex problem via a school-based programme that teaches children about the importance of nutrition, physical activity and healthy lifestyles through engaging hands-on, skills-based activities.

 A key component to Health in Action are school gardens, which are used as teaching tools as well as sources of fresh produce for school meals—and the community, in many cases.
 INMED South Africa and its partners supply the materials for the gardens as well as training for school food handlers, teachers, administrators and community members.

 For over a decade, we have pioneered the use of school- and community-based aquaponics in South Africa to improve the nutrition, health and food security in disadvantaged communities.